9th8/up-to-date-real-world-haskell/23-gui-programming-with-gtk2hs.md

 ```
 ::::

-Now, let\'s consider `PodMainGUI.hs`.
+Now, let's consider `PodMainGUI.hs`.
 This file is the only Haskell
 source file that we had to modify from the example in [Chapter 22,
 *Extended Example: Web Client
 Programming*](22-web-client-programming.org) to make it work as a GUI.
-Let\'s start by looking at the start of our new `PodMainGUI.hs`
+Let's start by looking at the start of our new `PodMainGUI.hs`
-file---we\'ve renamed it from `PodMain.hs` for clarity.
+file---we've renamed it from `PodMain.hs` for clarity.

 :::: captioned-content
 ::: caption